JustFreezey/Amethyst/README.md

 <img src="assets/amethyst.png" alt="Welcome to Amethyst"/>

+> [!NOTE]
+> If you are having any problems with installation, general use or anything else, please contact @JustFreezey on Discord or create an Issue in this repo.

 Amethyst is a extension/plugin for the InfiltrationEngine.
 Currently features an Attributes Editor with extra support for custom hacks and a Network Map visualizer.

 Amethyst is licensed under Apache 2.0.